briendeau/Image-Manipulator/README.md

-A fun image manipulation project using various advanced javascript dom manipulation techniques and css tricks to play with peices of artwork. used HTML / CSS and Javascript only.
+An image manipulation website built using various advanced javascript dom manipulation techniques and css tricks to play with peices of artwork. used HTML / CSS and Javascript only.
 When images are selected from the thumbnails the image in the center is changed and can be manipulated using the range sliders.
 A reset button allows you to start over.

 Examples,